Mick235711/Beijing-Subway-Tools/docs/tools.md

 - `-o` specifies the output graph path.
 - `-l` let you override the default contour levels.
 (For example: `-l 1,10,25` only draw contours at those three minutes.)
 - `-f` let you add focus (make bolder) on a specific contour line.
+- `--style-spec` let you specify the style of the contour lines.
+(For example: `--style-spec "dashed,10"` will draw dashed lines on the contour with 10 minutes.).
+Multiple spec can be specified.
 - `--dpi` let you override the default DPI of the output image.
 - `-d` let you choose the data source.
 - `-n` let you specify how many times the minute texts should be drawn on contour lines.